splunk-soar-connectors/msgraphforoffice365/README.md

 **Configuration:**

 - email_address - Ingest from the provided email address.
 - folder - To fetch the emails from the given folder name (must be provided if running ingestion)
 - get_folder_id - Retrieve the folder ID for the provided folder name/folder path automatically and replace the folder parameter value.
 - first_run_max_emails - Maximum containers to poll for the first scheduled polling (default - 1000).
 - max_containers - Maximum containers to poll after the first scheduled poll completes (default - 100).
 - extract_attachments - Extract all the attachments included in emails.
 - extract_urls - Extracts the URLs present in the emails.
 - extract_ips - Extracts the IP addresses present in the emails.
 - extract_domains - Extract the domain names present in the emails.
 - extract_hashes - Extract the hashes present in the emails (MD5).
 - ingest_eml - Fetch the EML file content for the 'item attachment' and ingest it into the vault.
   This will only ingest the first level 'item attachment' as an EML file.
 The nested item attachments will not be ingested into the vault.
 If the extract_attachments flag is set to false, then the application will also skip the EML file ingestion regardless of this flag value.
+- extract_eml
+  - When polling is on and extract_eml is enabled, it will add the eml files of the root email in the vault.
+  - If the extract_attachments flag is set to false, then the application will also skip the itemAttachment and eml file ingestion regardless of the ingest_eml and extract_eml flag value.

 If extract_attachments is set to true, only fileAttachment will be ingested.
 If both ingest_eml and extract_attachments are set to true, then both fileAttachment and itemAttachment will be ingested.